Electric Hoists

 Plate Clamps

-Devices that are used with hoists to lift large, heavy steel plates.
+Devices used to lift large, heavy steel plates in hoisting operations.

 Qualified Inspector